abhishek-designs/abhishek-designs/README.md

 ## About me:

-I'm a student following my passion towards web development especially 'web designing' and I'm eager to learn new technologies kinda used in this field.
+I'm a web developer following my passion towards web development especially frontend development and I'm eager to learn new technologies kinda used in this field.
 My goal is to keep ourselves updated on this platform and learn from other people and their experience.

-* 👨‍🎓 Currently an engineering student
+* 👨🏿‍💻 Currently an software engineer

-* 💻 Serving as a freelance web developer
+* 💻 Serving as a frontend developer at kimberlite.ai

 * ⚡ Fun fact: '🎮 Video games are ❤'
 ___